startups · 07 Nov 2025

 How to apply: Submit a project pitch to verify compliance with NSF SBIR/STTR; if selected, submit a full proposal through the NSF grants.gov portal.

-The eligibility criteria for NSF SBIR/STTR Digital Health Topic are straightforward: U.S.-based startups with fewer than 500 employees and at least 50% U.S. ownership can apply for the grant.
-However, the NSF doesn’t fund companies that are majority-owned by venture capital.
+The eligibility criteria for the NSF SBIR/STTR Digital Health Topic are straightforward: U.S.-based startups with fewer than 500 employees and at least 50% U.S. ownership can apply for the grant.
+However, the NSF doesn't fund companies that are majority-owned by venture capital.

 NIH Smart Health Research Grants